zama-ai/fhevm/docs/fundamentals/types/random.md

 # Generate random number

-Random encrypted integers can be generated fully on-chain.
+This document shows you how to generate random encrypted integers fully on-chain.

+{% hint style="info" %}
-That can only be done during transactions and not on an `eth_call` RPC method, because PRNG state needs to be mutated on-chain during generation.
+This operation must be performed during transactions, as it requires the pseudo-random number generator (PRNG) state to be mutated on-chain during generation.
+Therefore, it cannot be executed using the `eth_call` RPC method.
+{% endhint %}

 ## Example